 Our nationwide capacity and top professionals in the field mean we can handle projects of any size and complexity anywhere in the United States.
 We are experts in compliance with federal and state regulations pertaining to archaeology and focus on finding solutions for our clients that balance project goals with preservation.

-We produce results that advance projects and meet scientific and regulatory standards through comprehensive studies, surveys, full-scale excavations, and sound analysis of artifacts, sites, and other remains.
-SWCA provides efficient, accurate, and cost-effective data collection using state-of-the-art electronic field equipment, remote sensing vehicles, and data processing systems.
+We produce results that advance projects and meet scientific and regulatory standards through comprehensive studies, archaeological surveys, full-scale excavations, and sound analysis of artifacts, sites, and other remains.
+SWCA’s archaeological services provide efficient, accurate, and cost-effective data collection using state-of-the-art electronic field equipment, remote sensing vehicles, and data processing systems.
 Our full-service archaeological program offers robust modeling applications and geoarchaeological techniques that rapidly and reliably help scope projects and identify cultural resources.

 Relevant Services